48 Hours in Guerneville, California

 Spend the night in one of the adorable little cottages tucked under redwood trees at Fern Grove Cottages, or stay in the fully restored, eco-friendly, and exquisitely furnished 1906 farmhouse (with all the modern conveniences) at Sonoma Orchid Inn.

 And that’s just a short list of the possibilities.
-For more ideas, read 10 Getaway Resorts and Lodges in the Russian River Area and check our listings of Guerneville Hotels, Motels, Lodges, Inns, and B&Bs.
+For more ideas, read 10 Getaway Resorts and Lodges in the Russian River Area and check our listings of Guerneville Hotels & Lodging.

 Time to Dine